hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 1. The second step in Section 4.1.4 of {{RFC6781}} requires that a new key with the new algorithm (which we refer to as K_new) be created, but not yet published.
-This step also requires that both the old key (K_old) and K_new sign and generate signatures for the zone, but with only the K_old key is published even though signatures from K_new are included.
+This step requires that both the old key (K_old) and K_new both sign and generate signatures for the zone, but without K_new actually being published in the zone even though its signatures.
+Put another way, only K_old can exist in the zone even though signatures from both keys must be included.
 After this odd mix has been published for a sufficient time length, based on the TTL, can K_new be safely introduced and published into the zone as well.

-2. The new algorithm to be deployed isn't supported in the existing DNSSEC signing software and it is not possible (or not desired) to move the private key into the DNSSEC signer that supports the new algorithm choice.
+2. Sometimes one of the goals is to transfer zone management to new authoritative server software.
+But, if the newly desired algorithm isn't supported in the existing (to be replaced) DNSSEC signing software, then the transfer to the new software must be accomplished first.
+However, if there isn't an overlap between the algorithms available in both software sets, it becomes practically impossible to even transfer the zone since neither software set can use both K_old and K_new.

-Although many DNSSEC signing solutions may automate the algorithm rollover steps (making operator involvement unnecessary), many other tools do not support automated algorithm updates.
+Although some DNSSEC signing solutions may automate the algorithm rollover steps (making operator involvement unnecessary), many other tools do not yet support automated algorithm updates.
 In these environments, the most challenging step is requiring that certain RRSIGs be published without the corresponding DNSKEYs that created them.
 This will likely require operators to use a text editor on the